lldap/lldap/README.md

 Then the service will listen on two ports, one for LDAP and one for the web front-end.

+### With Podman

+LLDAP works well with rootless Podman either through command line deployment or using [quadlets](example_configs/podman-quadlets/).
+The example quadlets include configuration with postgresql and file based secrets, but have comments for several other deployment strategies.

 ### With Kubernetes